ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 # DynamoDB table modeling

 I recomend using [NoSQL Workbench for Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html) to help you modeling the DynamoDB table.
-It is a very useful tool that will help you and will provide data visualization, and query development features.
+It is a very useful tool that will provide data visualization and query development features.
 I recommend reading [the best practices](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html) from the AWS developer guide and also [this blog](https://www.trek10.com/blog/the-ten-rules-for-data-modeling-with-dynamodb) that I found pretty useful.

 Here is how I decided to design my event table:
 - Id